Virtual scrolling provides an alternative to paging.

 You can use virtual scrolling in combination with grouped data by utilizing the

 kendoGridGroupBinding directive.
 The directive supports only the processing of in-memory data and you have to provide the full set of data that will be processed.
-The Grid

 The virtual scrolling functionality requires that all Grid rows have an equal, predefined height.
 However, you can still keep virtual scrolling and use responsive columns which have different cell templates based on the column width.